Scientific Name

 Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. bromfieldii var. mennellii can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
+Watering: Like all Lithops, this succulent has a specific yearly growth cycle.
+It is important to water only during certain stages and keep the soil dry at other stages.
 How often you need to water your L. bromfieldii var. mennellii depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
 Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.

-Fertilizing: L. bromfieldii var. mennellii does not need to be fertilized.
-It will thrive without any feeding.
-If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.
+Fertilizing: L. bromfieldii var. mennellii does not need to be fertilized and will thrive without feeding.
+If you feed it, use a fertilizer with high potassium and low nitrogen levels.

 Propagation: L. bromfieldii var. mennellii is most often grown from seeds.
 However, if you have a multi-headed plant, it can also be propagated by division.
 Sow the seeds during the summer.